 - Wildflowers Count e-bulletin - November 2013

-There will also be WFC event days during the year, where you can learn about wildflowers and the survey, and meet other people wanting to take part.
-A diary of these events and many other events will be found on our Activities page.
+There are WFC event days during the year, where you can learn about wildflowers and the survey, and meet other people wanting to take part.
+A diary of these and many other events can be found on our Activities page.